Which legal entity to choose? The Flex BV explained

 3. Low corporate taxes

 When you own a sole proprietorship, you pay income tax on the profits.
 The highest tax bracket is currently 52%.
 The corporate tax rates that are calculated over your profits are substantially lower; currently only 15% or 25%.
 As stated above, this will drop even further this year.
 Please keep in mind that you will still need to pay income tax, when you choose to pay yourself a salary as director/shareholder.
+We can also assist you with our accounting services.

 4. Spreading risks via a holding company